AlexGerraty/designerdays/README.md

-DesignerDays App
+# DesignerDays App

 DesignerDays is an innovative platform connecting users with garden designers from various areas, providing affordable services tailored to their needs.
 The app offers a user-friendly interface and a wide range of features to facilitate seamless communication and collaboration between users and designers.

-Features
+## Features

-Find Designers: Browse through a diverse selection of garden designers based on different areas and expertise.
+- **Find Designers**: Browse through a diverse selection of garden designers based on different areas and expertise.
-View Profiles: Explore detailed profiles of designers, including their portfolio, expertise, pricing, and reviews from previous clients.
+- **View Profiles**: Explore detailed profiles of designers, including their portfolio, expertise, pricing, and reviews from previous clients.
-Hire Designers: Easily hire designers directly through the app for your gardening projects.
+- **Hire Designers**: Easily hire designers directly through the app for your gardening projects.
-Responsive Design: Enjoy a smooth and consistent experience across devices with responsive design.
+- **Responsive Design**: Enjoy a smooth and consistent experience across devices with responsive design.

-Technologies Used
+## Technologies Used

-Frontend: React, Ant Design
+- **Frontend**: React, Ant Design
-Backend: GraphQL, Apollo Server
+- **Backend**: GraphQL, Apollo Server
-Database: MongoDB Atlas
+- **Database**: MongoDB Atlas
-Deployment: Render
+- **Deployment**: Render

-Visit the Deployed App
+## Visit the Deployed App

-You can access the deployed DesignerDays app here.
+You can access the deployed DesignerDays app [here](https://designerdays.onrender.com/).
 Explore the platform to discover talented garden designers and kickstart your next gardening project with ease!

-About the Application
+## About the Application

 DesignerDays leverages cutting-edge technologies to streamline the process of finding and hiring garden designers.
 Whether you're looking to revamp your backyard, create a stunning landscape, or simply spruce up your garden, DesignerDays has you covered.
 Experience the convenience and affordability of our platform today!

-Feedback and Support
+## Feedback and Support

 We value your feedback!
-If you have any questions, suggestions, or encounter any issues while using the app, please don't hesitate to contact us.
+If you have any questions, suggestions, or encounter any issues while using the app, please don't hesitate to [contact us](mailto:info@designerdays.com).
 Our team is here to assist you and ensure you have a pleasant experience with DesignerDays.

 Thank you for choosing DesignerDays!
 Happy gardening! 🌿
 ## Installation